sljcb/leedcode/README.md

-This is my solution of questions on leetcode.com.
+This is my solution for questions on leetcode.com.